modelab/grasshopper-primer/en/1-foundations/1-2/3_data-types.md

 ![IMAGE](images/1-2-3/1-2-3_005-graph-mapper-a.png)
 >1.
 Move the grips to edit the graph - each time you do this, Grasshopper will recompute the solution.
-2. Right click the graph mapper compenent to select the graph type.
+2. Right click the graph mapper component to select the graph type.

 ![IMAGE](images/1-2-3/1-2-3_006-graph-mapper-b.png)
 >1.
 Double click the graph mapper to open the Graph Editor.
-2. Change thex and y domains.
+2. Change the x and y domains.

 **Value List**
 The Value List stores a collection of values with corresponding list of Labels associated by way of an equal sign.
 It is particularly useful when you want to have a few options, labeled with meaning, that can supply specific output values.